-In order to be approved by the Home Office as a Community Sponsorship Group, your application must be made through a registered charity or Community Interest Company (CIC).
+In order to be approved by the Home Office as a Community Sponsorship group, your application must be made through a registered charity or Community Interest Company (CIC).
 This Charity, or CIC, is known as a Lead Sponsor.
-In some cases we are seeing Community Sponsorship Groups looking to register themselves as a CIC, rather than looking for an external Lead Sponsor.
+In some cases we are seeing Community Sponsorship groups looking to register themselves as a CIC, rather than looking for an external Lead Sponsor.

 It is quicker and simpler to set up an organisation as a CIC than a charity, registering with Companies House, rather than the Charity Commission.
 In addition, the structure and working of a CIC lends itself more to individuals in a community who know one another, rather than being built around more formal structures.
-That is not to say that the governance of a CIC is any less robust than that for a charity, but it is a different system that is solely for the benefit of the community.
+That is not to say that the governance of a CIC is any less robust than that of a charity, but it is a different system that is solely for the benefit of the community.

 You should note that one of the major differences between being a CIC and a Charity is that CICs do not qualify for Gift Aid Donations and cannot apply to the Inland Revenue to receive these.
-You will not be eligible for charity tax relief, so you may need to pay tax on any funds held and not spent by your Group.
+You will not be eligible for charity tax relief, so you may need to pay tax on any funds held and not spent by your group.